-Prior to joining The Raben Group, Damara worked as a Client Strategies Manager at Winning Connections, where she managed voter contact campaigns for dozens of nonprofits, political party organizations and candidates including: the Democratic Congressional Campaign Committee (DCCC), the Democratic Casa de Maryland, Planned Parenthood of Montana, and the League of Conservation Voters in Wisconsin.
+Prior to joining Raben, Damara worked as a client strategies manager at Winning Connections, where she managed voter contact campaigns for dozens of nonprofits, political party organizations, and candidates including the Democratic Congressional Campaign Committee (DCCC), the Democratic Casa de Maryland, Planned Parenthood of Montana, and the League of Conservation Voters in Wisconsin.
 She also led the firm’s ballot initiative research and outreach, providing grassroots strategy, and working with voter file data.
 In 2008, Damara joined the Obama for America campaign in Pennsylvania as a canvassing supervisor.
-She got her start in politics working with State Representative Dwight Evans in Philadelphia.
+She got her start in politics working with then-State Representative Dwight Evans in Philadelphia.

 Damara holds a Bachelor of Arts degree in Africana Studies and History from Franklin & Marshall College and was a 2012 New Leaders Council Institute fellow.
 She is a native of Philadelphia, PA.